 Through skills training and workshops the center was built with the help of the local community, designers, and students.
-The design team trained builders in indigenous building techniques, using local materials and resources, while also providing the technical guidance to learn from traditional methods in innovative ways.
+The design team will train builders in indigenous building techniques, using local materials and resources, while also providing the technical guidance to learn from traditional methods in innovative ways.

 San Pedro Apóstol | Community, Design + Construction